Make Table Rock Worthy of the View

 Current status

-Table Rock is the first major Boise Rising civic landscape project.
+Boise Rising has selected Table Rock as its first major civic landscape effort.

 The early scope covers ownership, access, infrastructure, safety, documentation, and long-term care.